NoticePro/AIMS/README.md

-# AIMS
+# File Readers and Writers for AIMS Formats
-File readers and writers for AIMS file formats, such as JAF and JCF.
+File readers and writers for Quadient AIMS (Automated Inserter Management System) file formats, such as JAF and JCF.